 When children head back to school, parents and students exchange a number of personal documents with school administrators, from medical records to school registration papers and after-school program forms.
-When sharing this information, it's important that certain measures are taken to ensure that student data is protected.
+When sharing this information, it's important to take certain measures to help protect student data.

-Child identity theft, after all, is frequently targeted by fraudsters.
+Fraudsters frequently target children for identity theft.
 Since children usually have a clean slate of credit and parents rarely check their credit reports, child identity theft can go on for years before being detected.
-It's also surprisingly common.
-In 2012, at least 2.5 percent of U.S. households with children under the age of 18 experienced child identity fraud, according to Javelin Strategy & Research.

-Fortunately, taking proactive steps can minimize the chances of your household being among those impacted.
-Consider taking these actions as your children head back to school:
+Taking proactive steps can help protect your child from identity theft.
+Consider taking these actions as your kids head back to school:

-- Only share Social Security numbers when absolutely necessary.
+1. Only share Social Security numbers when absolutely necessary

-When it comes to student directory data, you can find some comfort in knowing that thanks to the Federal Educational Rights and Privacy Act (FERPA), schools are required to notify parents and guardians about their school-directory policy.
+When it comes to student directory data, you can find some comfort in knowing that because of the Federal Educational Rights and Privacy Act (FERPA), schools are required to notify parents and guardians about their school-directory policy.
 Parents and guardians should be informed about any third parties that the information is sold to, and allow you to opt out from the release of such information.

-- Use a secure network connection and anti-virus software on your computer.
+3. Use a secure network connection and anti-virus software on your computer

 More schools are going paperless and are enlisting the help of an online parent portal to provide student information and remain up to date on school policies, schedules, events and even coursework and grades.
 When accessing your children's online school resources, be sure your own computer is secure and that fraudsters won't have access to this information.
 If you're accessing the portal on a public computer or on someone else's computer, also be sure to always log out once you're finished.